tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

 <figure>
   <img src="{{ site.url }}/img/pitl07/controlp5-identikit-eye-widgets.png" />
-  <figcaption>Click and hold down the knob, then pull left and right to adjust the values</figcaption>
+  <figcaption>To operate the knob, click and hold it, then pull left and right to adjust the value.</figcaption>
 </figure>

 To draw the eyes, add the following lines to your `draw` function.
-You will notice that the `getController()` is used to retrieve each of the controller properties -- but, unlike the text-field --- `getValue()` methods have been used in place of `getText()`.
+You will notice that a `getController()` is used to retrieve each of the controller properties -- but, unlike the textfield -- there are `getValue()` methods in place of `getText()`.

 {% highlight py %}
 def draw():